-The Group's Corporate CSR Officer reports to the Group CEO and the Board Member responsible for CSR topics on an annual basis via a formal Business Ethics and Risks Report which covers substantial policy breaches, whistle-blower incidents, targets related to ethics, risk assessment and training on ethics related topics.
-The 2021 report was submitted on 4 February 2022 with no major concerns being raised.
+The Group's Corporate CSR Officer is required to report to the Group CEO and the Board Member responsible for CSR topics regarding any substantial policy breaches, whistle-blower incidents, reports of corruption, risk assessments, political contributions and legal actions on ethics related topics.
+No such issues arose during 2022 requiring such a report.

 CLN operates in the Automotive Sector, where in general terms the systematic prevention of bribery and corruption has reached a high level.
 However, CLN has activities in several countries and, as the risk of corruption varies from country to country, the Group CSR Officer carries out an annual risk assessment procedure covering the locations of 100% of the Group's operations using the annual Corruptions Perceptions Index published by Transparency International (GRI205-1).
 The Group CSR Officer has set the criteria that those fully consolidated subsidiaries in countries which are perceived as more corrupt by Transparency International may have to engage in a more robust approach to ethics issues (the CSR has set the baseline as those operations having a score of less than 50 in the Rankings).
-In October 2021 the analysis showed that the Group had subsidiaries in the following countries with a score below 50 on the Transparency International Index:

-Slovakia (Score - 49), Romania (44), South Africa (44), Brazil (38) and Russia (30).
-Brazil has been nominated as the pilot for the implementation of ISO37001, an internationally recognized standard for anti-bribery management systems, with a target to reach certification in 2022.
-Russia has been selected as the next plant to obtain ISO37001 certification, with a target of completing the audit in 2023.
-Other countries with a score below 50 on the Transparency International index will be considered for ISO37001 after Russia has obtained certification and the process has been fully understood from the Brazil/Russia implementation experience (3-3, 2-25).
+In June 2022 the analysis showed that the Group had subsidiaries in the following countries with a score below 50 on the Transparency International Index: Romania (45), South Africa (44), Brazil (38) and Russia (29).
+Brazil was nominated as the pilot for the implementation of ISO37001, an internationally recognized standard for antibribery management systems, and achieved certification in May 2022.
+Russia was selected as the next facility to obtain ISO37001 certification, with a target of completing the audit in 2023, but this project has been put on hold following the Ukraine invasion (3-3, 2-25).
+South Africa has launched a project in 2023 with a view to undertaking ISO37001 certification in 2024.